Shara Proctor

-Shara Proctor (born 16 September 1988) is a former British long jumper born in Anguilla.
+Shara Proctor (born 16 September 1988) is a British former long jumper born in Anguilla.
 She is the national record holder of both Anguilla and Great Britain.
-On 28 August 2015 at the World Championships in Beijing she became the first British, female, long-jumper to jump over 7 metres (7.07), setting a new British record and earning a world championship silver medal in the process.
+On 28 August 2015 at the World Championships in Beijing, she became the first British female long-jumper to jump over 7 metres (7.07), setting a new British record and earning a world championship silver medal in the process.
 She also won the 2013 IAAF Diamond League in the event.
 Her younger sister is the Anguillan sprinter Shinelle Proctor.

 Career

 Representing Anguilla

 She competed at the 2006 Commonwealth Games and the 2007 World Championships for Anguilla, but without reaching the final round.

 In November 2010, she announced that she would be competing for Great Britain at events held by the IAAF, as Anguilla is a British Overseas Territory and cannot send delegations to the Olympic Games for not having your National Olympic Committee (NOC) recognized.
 A British Overseas Territory, Anguilla does not have a National Olympic Committee (NOC) of its own; However, this would not prevent Proctor from competing for Great Britain, as the responsibilities of the National Olympic Committee for the territory are the responsibility of the British Olympic Association (BOA).
 However, this would not happen at World Athletics competitions and at the Commonwealth Games because Anguilla is an effective member of both associations.
 After the change of nation, she was invited to compete for the English team at the 2014 Commonwealth Games in Glasgow.